High-fidelity qubit readout using interferometric directional Josephson devices: qRMCM experimental setup

-\textbf{Motherboard characterization}\\ Figure\,\ref{BroadTransmission}, shows a broadband transmission measurement result of the motherboard experiment setup taken using a vector network analyzer.
-The measurement includes the attenuation of the input line, the transmission of the motherboard, and the amplification of the output line.
-The main features seen in this measurement result is set by the Purcell filter incorporated into the motherboard, namely the transmission peak plateau seen surrounding the readout frequency and the strong attenuation encompassing the qubit frequency.
+Figure\,\ref{BroadTransmission}, shows a broadband transmission measurement result of the qRMCM experiment setup taken using a vector network analyzer.
+The measurement includes the attenuation of the input line, the transmission of the qRMCM, and the amplification of the output line.
+The main features seen in this measurement result is set by the Purcell filter incorporated into the qRMCM, namely the transmission peak plateau seen surrounding the readout frequency and the strong attenuation encompassing the qubit frequency.
 The locations of these two frequencies are indicated using black dashed vertical lines.

-In Fig.\,\ref{RawTransmission}, we depict transmission measurements of the motherboard setup taken at the working point of Fig.\,\ref{MotherboardResults} near the readout frequency.
-The measured curves represent the different motherboard configurations corresponding to JIS 1 and the JDA are off (magenta), JIS 1 is on and the JDA is off (red), JIS 1 is off and the JDA is on (blue), and JIS 1 and the JDA are on (black).
-The large dip appearing on the right side of the figure represents the response of the damaged JIS 2, which is flux-biased outside the measurement bandwidth.
-It is worth noting that, although the peak of the black curve at the readout frequency is higher than the blue curve, the JDA gain is fixed and equals to about $19$ dB in both cases.
-This is because the transmission landscape versus frequency slightly changes when JIS 1 is on (red) versus JIS 1 is off (magenta).

 Further details about the design, fabrication, packaging, and performance of the Purcell filter and the superconducting directional coupler can be found in Refs.\cite{MPIJIS,Bronn2015b}. \\